A healthy weight or a normal weight are common goals as overweight and obesity plague our society.

 - Ghrelin is a peptide hormone that promotes appetite.
 It prevents the onset of cardiac cachexia and improves lean body mass and muscle strength.

-- Cannabinoids are also helpful in increasing food intake in cases of anorexia.
-However, oncology trials are still ongoing and bear conflicting results.
+- Cannabinoids have shown promise in increasing food intake for cases of anorexia.
+However, ongoing oncology trials aim to further validate these findings and address conflicting results.

 - Melanocortin antagonists prevent the stimulation of a receptor that produces anorexia in cancer patients.
 It is ideal when the cause of cachexia is related to an increase of melanocortin-4 signaling.

 - Thalidomide and etanercept modulate cytokine expression in cancer patients.
 They inhibit inflammatory substance production or block their activity.
-Lean mass and the sensation of fatigue improve after treatment in clinical trials.
+Clinical trials have demonstrated improvements in lean mass and the sensation of fatigue following treatment.

 Conclusion